 If an agency want bespoke music for a promotional film that could make them millions of pounds, my rate will reflect that.
 Conversely, if I’m working for a charity, I will adjust my rate accordingly.

 Sometimes the easiest question to ask is what a client’s budget is.
-If a client understands how much money they are prepared to put toward a project you can then guide them as to what’s possible for that fee.
+If a client understands how much money they are prepared to put towards a project, you can then decide what’s possible for that fee.